 13. Add in freestanding storage

 Really maxed out your built-in closet storage?
-Add extra storage by bringing in some smaller, freestanding storage pieces.
+Add extra storage by bringing in some smaller, freestanding storage pieces; also useful in entryway storage ideas.
 A coat stand for example is perfect for lighter spring and summer jackets that you want to keep out in the warmer months but take up too much space on your rails.
 As you can see in this walk-in closet, a stand for bags, scarves, and hats means they can all be kept in one place and are easy to grab when needed.

 14. Make space for shoes

-Shoes can take up a lot of room, so having an efficient storage system is key to an organized closet.
+Whether you're looking for bedroom or hallway shoe storage ideas, these little pieces can reign chaos in the house if not stored properly.
 Shelving works really well as shoe storage as you can clearly see what you are working with.
 If shelving is going to take up too much room, hanging storage solutions can be great too and can fit onto a rail or be hung on the back of a closet door.

 Just as you would with clothes, you want to arrange your shoe collection with the most worn front and center so you can just grab them and go.
 And top tip; if you position your pairs facing opposition directions you can free up way more space than if all your shoes pointed outwards.